teresaheidt/Team-Profile-Generator/README.md

 Bootstrap was used for styling.
 This is a Node application.
 ## Tests:
+Tests were run on Employee, Engineer, Intern and Manager.
 All unit tests have been passed.
 ## Images:
 This is the basic design for the application.